WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Medial_Temporal_Lobes_Landmarks/landmarks.rst

 LANDMARK 6: THE LAST APPEARANCE OF THE COLLICULI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The last clear appearance of the colliculi is the final slice where we segment the hippoca$ the tail segment.
+The last clear appearance of the colliculi is the final slice where we segment the hippocampal subfields.
+After this slice, the hippocampus transitions to the tail segment.

 .. image:: mark13.png